PTKu/Tc.Prober.Examples/src/001/README.md

 ![overview](assets/TcProbernUnitCode.png)
 ![overview](assets/TcProberTestExplorer.png)

-### Advantages
+#### Advantages

 * Direct use of well-evolved unit testing frameworks in plc code testing.
 * Runners can be in control of the cycle execution.
 It allows creating complex assertions in single cycles.
 * Ability to record the state of the plc structure for later reconstruction of hardware behavior.

-### Disadvantages
+#### Disadvantages

 * In scenarios when method is executed by runner and not plc task it must be taken into consideration the interaction between hard-real-time and non-real-time environment, in particular when interacting with I/O systems.
 This may lead to convoluted test design, nasty concurrency and race conditions.
 * Whenever the fast execution or low jitter is required, this approach might is not suitable when execution is run exclusively by runners.
-* When the execution of test is provided solely by test runner the breakpoints in plc program are not hit.
-Alternatively an asynchronous pattern can be used for testing when the runners only fire execution of the code with a plc task and checks for completion, after which the assertion can be made.
+* When the execution of test is provided solely by test runner the breakpoints in PLC program are not hit.
+Alternatively an asynchronous pattern can be used for testing when the runners only fire execution of the code within a PLC task and checks for completion, after which the assertion can be made.

-# TcUnit
+## TcUnit

-## Brief description
+### Brief description

 [TcUnit](https://www.tcunit.org) is an [xUnit](https://en.wikipedia.org/wiki/XUnit) type of framework specifically done for Beckhoffs TwinCAT 3 development environment.
 It consists of a single library that is easily integrated into any existing TwinCAT 3 project.
 It is an open-source framework using the open and permissive [MIT-license](https://opensource.org/licenses/MIT).